clecap/dante-delta/extensions/DantePresentations/doc/README-ADD-ONS.md

 Every material is a Wiki page or File.

-A manually translated language variant:  Unicode Hex 270d  (writing hand) Machine translated   computer symbol 💻
+A manually translated language variant:  Unicode Hex 270d  (writing hand) ✍ Machine translated   computer symbol 💻

+Ai Processed   🤖  / how do we deal with translations of machine processing ???
+Maybe rather a seperate namespace for AI processed content ????
+Maybe in a seperate namespace-like tab ?????
+   Maybe as an enrichment in discussion tab?
+Maybe as namespace enriched - which could contain human AND machine processed remarks?

 A transcribed audio> File name and then Unicode play&pause symbol hex 23ef